-• The AER is not required to remake the 2015 distribution determinations.
-The rule change request states that price volatility may occur even if the AER is not required to remake the 2015 determinations, for example, if the AER is successful on all grounds in the judicial review.
-The price volatility results from a combination of the undertakings for 2015/16 and the revenue cap form of regulation that limits the amount of revenue a network business could earn over a regulatory control period.
-If the NSW DNSPs have collected higher or lower revenues over the first four years of the regulatory control period, then the allowed revenue for the fifth year of the current regulatory control period will need to be reduced or increased to meet the total revenue requirement allowed by the AER in the 2015 distribution determination.
+• The AER is not required to remake the 2015 distribution determinations.22 The rule change request states that price volatility may occur even if the AER is not required to remake the 2015 determination, for example, if the AER is successful on all grounds in the judicial review.
+The price volatility results from a combination of the undertakings for 2015/16 and the average revenue cap form of regulation.
+The allowed revenue for the fifth year of the current regulatory control period will need to be reduced or increased to meet the revenue requirement allowed by the AER in the 2015 distribution determination.
 This creates the potential for volatile network prices.

 Figure 1.1 illustrates the potential for a price shock in the absence of a rule change.
-In this figure, the NSW DNSPs indicate the potential revenue change that would have a direct flow on effect to 2018/19 prices.
+This figure indicates the potential revenue change that would have a direct flow on effect to 2018/19 prices.